hanhdt/iac-monorepo-template/README.md

 - **Documentation**: Document the architecture, design decisions, and workflows.
 - **Testing**: Write tests for infrastructure code to ensure correctness and reliability.
 - **Continuous Integration**: Use CI/CD pipelines to automate testing, linting, and deployment.
-- **Versioning**: Use semantic versioning to manage package versions and releases.
 - **Infrastructure as Code**: Use IaC framework to manage the infrastructure and automate deployments.

 ## Project Structure